omundy/learn-javascript/topics/node/node.md

 ## Node Installation

-There are several ways to install Node (which includes NPM) on your machine (starting with the easiest)
+There are several ways to install Node (which includes NPM) on your machine

 1. Use an [installer via node website](https://nodejs.org/en/download/) (fastest, but difficult to upgrade).
 1. Use a system package manager like Homebrew or Scoop (this makes it easy to upgrade)
-1. Use [nvm](https://github.com/nvm-sh/nvm) (the most flexible method but potentially adds complexity for new users).
+1. Use [nvm](https://nodejs.org/en/download/package-manager) (the most flexible method).

 For my students, I recommend #2.
 Choose your OS and install Node below.

+(2025 note: Try #3)